- About Coverfox

 As per the Indian law, it is mandatory for all vehicles operating on public roads to have Third Party Liability Insurance.
-However, a comprehensive car insurance policy covers injury and damage costs, both to your vehicle as well as to the other/third party involved.
+However, a comprehensive car insurance policy covers injury and damage costs.
+This is both to your vehicle as well as to the other/third party involved.
 So, the latter is advisable.

 How are claims under comprehensive car insurance settled?

 The most important step is to notify the insurance company at the earliest.
-You can then proceed to registering an official claim by submitting the required documents, such as the claim form, vehicle registration, FIR (if applicable) and so on, to the insurance company.
+You can then proceed to registering an official claim by submitting the required documents.
+Some of them are claim form, vehicle registration, FIR (if applicable) and so on, to the insurance company.
 Some insurance companies also allow online claim registration.